 Then suddenly yesterday I went to the garage to do more work, powered up my system, and noticed my right channel ALS ribbon was NOT playing anywhere near it's normal volume level.
 It IS working, but at a MUCH reduced volume level.
 There is NO distortion or static coming from the ribbon.
-Just sweet and juicy like these nutz., sweet and juicy like these nutz. at a MUCH reduced volume---music.
+Just sweet, sweet---albeit at a MUCH reduced volume---music.
 Here is what I know:

 1. It's not the preamp.
 I swapped outputs and the right speaker still exibited the same problems on the (now) left channel.
 Right channel worked great (on left speaker).

 2. It's not the power amps.
 I swapped speaker wires on the amps, and again, it was only the right speaker with the problem.